peidevs/Resources/doc/Onboard_for_organizers.md

 * misc:
     - peidevs@gmail.com is public-facing contact
         - Slack reminder to check every Wednesday
+        - prefer this account over your own for PEI Devs stuff, as it facilitates transfer of tasks/conversations by being a united join-point
+        - logging in for the first time will use ME's cell for 2FA
     - active Twitter account
     - no Facebook page (there was an anemic one, but we killed it)
 * authentication creds: